 When taking Reishi for the first time, start with a reishi powder or tincture rather than a fresh mushroom.
 This is mainly because of the texture and taste of fresh reishi mushrooms.

 To avoid the side effects of Reishi, start with the lowest powder dose.
 In this case, start with only one scoop of reishi powder.
 Based on the visible results, the dosage can be increased or maintained.

 The dosage of Reishi also depends on the desired benefit of Reishi.
 Certain benefits, such as treatment and management of specific ailments, require a higher dose, but the dose should be increased gradually and not drastically.

 Before using reishi mushrooms, we recommend seeking individual medical advice or talking to a healthcare professional.
 Remember that going beyond the recommended dosage may produce negative results.
 Working with a doctor or a healthcare professional should help you ensure you are using the proper dosage.

 Reishi mushroom alleviates feelings of anxiety and stress, making it easier to fall asleep and maintain sleep for long durations.
 The mushroom doesn't necessarily induce sleep but removes the factors causing a lack of sleep.

-Reishi has different effects on people, with some reporting a calming effect while others reporting an invigorating effect.
+Reishi has different effects on people, with some reporting a calming effect while others report an invigorating effect.
 The best time of day to take reishi is during the early evening to enjoy all the benefits of the mushroom.
 Taking reishi in the morning is valid but not all benefits can be enjoyed in this case.